Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Summary

-Hierarchical mergers in dynamical environments can lead to the formation of BHs with mass higher than the limits imposed by PI, core-collapse SNe and stellar evolution theory.
-Here, we have presented a fast Monte Carlo method to draw the main properties (masses, spins, merger rate) of hierarchical BBHs, while probing the relevant parameter space.
+Hierarchical mergers in dynamical environments can lead to the formation of BHs with mass higher than the limits imposed by pair instability, core-collapse supernovae and stellar evolution theory.
+Here, we presented a fast semi-analytic method to draw the main properties (masses, spins, merger rate) of hierarchical BBHs, while probing the relevant parameter space.

 In our models, NSCs are the dominant environment for the formation of hierarchical BBHs.
 In our fiducial model (A5F05), primary BHs with mass up to $\sim{}10^3$ M$_\odot$ can form in NSCs, while the maximum primary BH mass is $\sim{}100$ M$_\odot$ for both GCs and YSCs.